inensus/Steama-Meter-Package/README.md

 This plugin use Micropowermanager's  Sms-Gateway application for notifying customers.
 When their account balances reduce under their low balance warning limit and when customers make new payments, notifies through sms.
-Sms bodies are determined on SmsBodyGenerator class in Helpers folder.
-They can be changed from this class.

 ## Installation
 Install the package via `composer require inensus/steama-meter`